 Across the country, Blacks represent 13% of the population but only 5% of those in cancer trials.
 Appropriate levels of enrollment of Black participants to cancer clinical trials remains a major challenge.
 This abstract reports the results of five years of community outreach in Philadelphia to improve enrollment of Black participants to one institution’s clinical trials.

-- In 2014, at baseline, Black residents comprised 19% of the population and 16.5% of cancer cases in the insitution’s catchment area surrounding Philadelphia.
+- In 2014, at baseline, Black residents comprised 19% of the population and 16.5% of cancer cases in the institution’s catchment area surrounding Philadelphia

-- Venues included churches, neighborhoods, community parks and centers, and health centers.
+- Venues included churches, neighborhoods, community parks and centers, as well as healthcare centers

 Broad multifaceted community-based efforts can work in improving diversity, equity, and inclusion in cancer research.
 CLL Society supports such efforts and will be an eager partner in any future programs.